Any painful

 Mechanism of action:

-Not well known but do have
+Not well known but

-anti inflammatory effect INCLUDING ABILITY TO DESTROY COLLAGENASE
+anti inflammatory effect INCLUDING ABILITY TO

-ENZYME (this enzyme has ability to desolve bone)
+enzyme has ability to desolve bone)

 ¨ Dose:

-have daily dose of 200mg.
+have daily dose of

 Adverse effects:

-adverse effects are uncommon except for dizziness for 10 percent
+are uncommon except for dizziness for 10

 ¨ refferences